Lemonexe/PWN2/README.md

 ## General development practices
 This is just an opinion of Lemonexe...
+- no libraries will be used in this code.
+None at all.
+They aren't needed, I wanted to write my own code, just for fun :-)
 - all development-related code should be marked with this comment: `//---DEVELOPMENT---`.
 That way all development related code can be easily found.
 - temporary experiments should be at least commented (but rather deleted) before committing
 - the code should work in important modern browsers (Chrome, FF, Edge, Safari).
 Support for IE6 and alike is dropped because I really enjoy ECMA6:
   - generation of strings interlaced with many variables should be done using Template literals for clarity
   - arrow functions should be used in cases where the function doesn't do anything but return a value, which is a simple expression
 - function that generate objects should be constructors, not factories.
-The code is more clear that way.
+I think the code is more clear that way.
-- ternary conditional operator shouldn't be used if the expresions are very long, it makes the code confusing.
+- even though I love the ternary conditional operator, it shouldn't be used with long expressions, it makes the code confusing.